adiag321/NYPD-Motor-Collision-Analysis/README.md

 # <p align = 'center'>Analysis of Motor Collision in New York City (2012 - 2022)</p>

 ## Overview:
 Within the five boroughs that make up New York City, around 8.2 million people dwell.
 Thousands of accidents occur each year as a result of a variety of circumstances.
-The NYPD gathers data on each of these accidents and makes it available to the public on `nycopendata.socrata.com`.
+The NYPD gathers data on each of these accidents and makes it available to the public on <a href = "nycopendata.socrata.com">nycopendata.socrata.com</a>.
 We decided to dig deeper into the crash data to see if there were any underlying patterns or relationships that could explain the high frequency of collisions.
 From `July 2012` to `March 2022`, the data included almost `2,00,000` observations.

 ## Data Description:
 The Motor Vehicle Collisions crash table contains details on the crash event.
 Each row represents a crash event.
 The Motor Vehicle Collisions data tables contain information from all police reported motor vehicle collisions in NYC.
 The police report (MV104-AN) is required to be filled out for collisions where someone is injured or killed, or where there is at least $1000 worth of damage